Sentinel Online FAQ

 Which Sentinel-1 imagery is available to users?

-All data sensed on-board Sentinel-1A and -1B is systematically processed according to the Sentinel-1 production scenario and made available within 24 hours from sensing in the Copernicus Open Access Hub which contains the full archive.
+All data sensed on-board Sentinel-1A and -1B is systematically processed according to the Sentinel-1 production scenario and made available within 24 hours from sensing in the Copernicus Open Access Hub and Copernicus Services Data Hub.

 Which Sentinel-2 imagery is available to users?